Books and edited volumes

-2015 Morton, C. and Newbury, D. (eds) The African Photographic Archive: Research and Curatorial Strategies.
+2015 (co-edited with Darren Newbury), The African Photographic Archive: Research and Curatorial Strategies.
 London: Bloomsbury.

-2010 Morton, Christopher and Philip N. Grover (eds) Wilfred Thesiger in Africa.
+2010 (co-edited with Philip N. Grover), Wilfred Thesiger in Africa.
 London: Harper Collins.

-2009 Morton, Christopher and Elizabeth Edwards (eds), Photography, Anthropology and History: Expanding the Frame.
+2009 (co-edited with Elizabeth Edwards), Photography, Anthropology and History: Expanding the Frame.
 Farnham: Ashgate Publishing.

 2015 ‘Collecting portraits, exhibiting race: Augustus Pitt-Rivers’s cartes-de-visite at the South Kensington Museum’ in Elizabeth Edwards and Christopher Morton (eds) Photographs, Museums, Collections: Between Art and Information.
-London: Bloomsbury.
+London: Bloomsbury, 101-118.

 2015 ‘Richard Buchta and the visual representation of Equatoria in the later nineteenth century’, in Christopher Morton and Darren Newbury (eds) The African Photographic Archive: Research and Curatorial Strategies.
 London: Bloomsbury.